A Young Man's World

-Kevin Clarke's A Young Man's World is a 2000 American gay pornographic film written and directed by Kevin Clarke and starring Joe Landon and Ashton Ryan.
+Kevin Clarke's A Young Man's World is a 2000 American direct-to-video gay pornographic film written and directed by Kevin Clarke and starring Joe Landon and Ashton Ryan.
 It was produced and cinematographed by Barry Knight and Russell Moore of Delta Productions and distributed by Paladin Video.
 The film's duration is two hours; its date of production is July 22, 2000, and it was shot on high-definition video.

 Synopsis

 Five middle-aged men—Ron Aron, Kevin Clarke, Barry Knight, Russell Moore, and Derrick Stanton; all of whom have non-sexual roles—celebrate Barry Knight's 50th birthday in a spectacular home.
 They reflect on what they did when they were about 18 and fantasize scenes of young men together.